Loading image...Kiro

 What are agent hooks?

 Agent hooks are automated triggers that execute predefined agent prompts or shell commands when specific events occur in your IDE.
-Rather than manually asking for routine tasks to be performed, hooks set up automated responses to events.
+Rather than manually asking for routine tasks to be performed, hooks set up automated responses to events such as:

 Agent hooks transform your development workflow through intelligent automation.
 By setting up hooks for common tasks, you can: